arrdem/bazel-multipy/README.md

 - `rules_python` used to fetch a hermetic Python toolchain and Pip deps; see `MODULE.bazel` for details.
 - `aspect_rules_py` used to provide familiar Pytest flows
 - `//tools/docker` implements building a "base" and "dev" image
-- `//tools/dazel:dazel` implements builds under Docker with a persistent devcontainer defined by `//tools/docker`
+- `//tools/dazel:dazel` implements builds under Docker with a persistent devcontainer defined using `rules_oci`
 - `bazel_env` + `direnv` puts `dazel` on the `$PATH` for convenience

 Key features: